Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Every month, Animal Care provides rabies vaccinations, registration tags and microchips for a nominal fee at one of our neighborhood Rabies Clinics.
 All Broward County residents are invited to attend.

-There are no pet boarding facilities available on the installation but there are various pet boarding facilities located throughout Miami-Dade and Broward counties that can be located by conducting an internet search.
+There are no pet boarding facilities available on the installation but there are pet boarding facilities in Miami-Dade and Broward counties that can be located by conducting an internet search.
+For information about military moves with pets, please consult https://www.militaryonesource.mil/moving-pcs/plan-to-move/moving-with-pets/.

-In Broward County, pit bulls are not specifically banned, but according to Section 4-2 of Broward County, Florida, Code of Ordinances ownership of any “dangerous dog” carries with it specific responsibilities under the law.
+There are no laws banning any particular breed of dog in Miami-Dade County or Broward County, but according to Section 4-2 of Broward County, Florida, Code of Ordinances ownership of any “dangerous dog” carries with it specific responsibilities under the law.

 A “dangerous dog” is defined as one that: